tplowman/esh/README.md

-# Install the Intel® distribution of the OpenVINO™ toolkit with Edge Software Hub™
+# Install the Intel® distribution of the OpenVINO™ toolkit

-The Intel® Edge Software Hub™ (ESH) is a fast, convenient method for OpenVINO™ installation.
 For complete information on the OpenVINO™ toolkit including an overview, system requirements, OS compatibility, use cases and other resources, see [System Requirements](https://software.intel.com/content/www/us/en/develop/tools/openvino-toolkit/system-requirements.html).
 These instructions apply to supported versions of Linux and macOS only.

 ## Install OpenVINO™

 This guide explains how to:

-1. Download the ESH installer from the Intel® Edge Software Hub™ website.
-2. Run the installer.
+1. Run the OpenVINO™ toolkit installer.
-3. Run a demo script to verify that the OpenVINO™ toolkit is operational.
+2. Run a demo script to verify that the OpenVINO™ toolkit is operational.

-## Step 1 - Download the ESH Installer

-Download the ESH installer from the [Edge Software Hub](https://software.intel.com/iot/edgesoftwarehub/download/home/OpenVINO).
-You will be asked to login or create an Intel Developer Zone account.

-1. Select the appropriate **Download Version** and **Target System OS**.
-2. For **Environment** select **Development and Runtime** which installs the complete toolkit.<br>
-You'll have the option to download the default package or create a customized installation from pre-validated components.
-We recommend starting with the default configuration which includes all components.
-4. Review and **Accept** the EULA.
-5. The **OpenVINO.zip** file downloads to your system.

-## Step 2 - Run the Installer
+## Step 1 - Run the Installer

 Installation will take 10 minutes or longer depending on your network speed.